An Absolutely Remarkable Thing

-In the real world, New York Carl launches into the air, and every Carl in the world simultaneously vanishes.
-In the next few weeks, the world reacts to April's death, and The Defenders are completely discredited for their actions.
-Eventually, the world returns to normal.
-Months later, Andy hears a knock at his door and receives a text from April saying, "Knock Knock".

 Publication history

 Green had been working on An Absolutely Remarkable Thing since approximately 2013; he had initially planned it to be a graphic novel, but later decided to turn it into a novel.
 He wrote about 40,000 words of the novel during NaNoWriMo in 2015.
 While writing, he drew inspiration from Dune and Michael Connelly's series starring the character Harry Bosch.
 Green describes the book as a work of speculative fiction.
 Green revealed the working title of the novel was April May and New York Carl.
 A sequel to the book, titled A Beautifully Foolish Endeavor, was released July 7, 2020.

+To promote the book's release, Hank Green's brother John Green started a surprise campaign to promote Hank's novel, including renting several billboards near their hometown of Orlando, sponsoring four FIRST robotics teams and a college rugby club in Montana, and making An Absolutely Remarkable Thing the official training kit sponsor of AFC Wimbledon, among other advertisements.
+John also joined Hank for six of his book tour stops.

 Reception

-The book received generally positive reviews.
-The review aggregator website Book Marks reported that 25% of critics gave the book a "rave" review, whilst 50% of the critics expressed "positive" impressions, based on a sample of eight reviews.
 Reviews have focused on the book's humor as well as the deep knowledge of online community and internet fame that Green weaves into the story.
-The Washington Post calls it a "thrilling journey," a blend of "humor, mystery, and science fiction" that "takes a hard look at the power of fame and our willingness to separate a person from the brand."
-Alexis Gunderson of Paste writes, "It’s not in the nature of a sci-fi comedy blockbuster to shift boulders in your soul.
+Lincee Ray for AP News called it a "thrilling journey", a blend of "humor, mystery, and science fiction" that "takes a hard look at the power of fame and our willingness to separate a person from the brand."
+Alexis Gunderson of Paste wrote, "It's not in the nature of a sci-fi comedy blockbuster to shift boulders in your soul.
 But with his debut novel, An Absolutely Remarkable Thing, Hank Green pulls it off."
-Gunderson continues, describing the novel as "deeply human" and challenging, noting that "there is, in the end, a gigantic mystery that Green leaves wide open."
+Gunderson described the novel as "deeply human" and challenging, noting that "there is, in the end, a gigantic mystery that Green leaves wide open."
 This ending, Publishers Weekly warned, may leave some unsatisfied, and they suggested it may be setting up a sequel.

-However, Entertainment Weekly gave it a C and noted, "the writing is lacking," along with, "dialogue that verges on ghastly."
+However, Entertainment Weekly gave it a C and noted, "the writing is lacking", with "dialogue that verges on ghastly".